Kazekage19/Salary_OCR/README.md

 ## Workflow

-1)The project first requires conversion of each pdf page to be captured as an image.
+1) The project first requires conversion of each pdf page to be captured as an image.

 2) The image is then annotated using CVAT tool.